Burnaby candidate Heather Leung still insists on 'Conservative' title after rejection by party

 "Recent media reports have brought to light offensive comments made by Ms. Leung saying 'homosexuals recruit' children, and describing the sexual orientation of the LGBTQ community as 'perverted'.
 There is no tolerance in the Conservative Party for those types of offensive comments,” the party said at the time.

-Nonetheless, Leung’s campaign insists that "Ms. Leung’s vote total will be counted along with that of the Conservative Party of Canada and should she win the seat, her victory will be included with the Conservative Party of Canada seat total."
+Nonetheless, two weeks later Leung’s campaign insists that “Ms. Leung’s vote total will be counted along with that of the Conservative Party of Canada and should she win the seat, her victory will be included with the Conservative Party of Canada seat total,” a process Elections Canada confirmed.

+But when pressed on whether he’s confusing voters with an affiliation and title that doesn’t reflect party support, Trost said “Should she be elected, it would be the first caucus meeting that would decide her fate and I don't think I'm being misleading in saying that,” later adding that “it’s not simply a case of what the leader says in determining who’s a member of the Conservative caucus.”

 Leung's name will appear next to the Conservative party on the ballot since the party ejected her after the deadline had passed to remove her from the paper ballots, so she will continue to appear to be the representative, even though the party insists she’s not.